Cylindrical model structures: Acknowledgements

-Let \ar{a_{1},a_{2},l} denote the arrow $k \circ i_{1}(a_{1})$ of $\cl{A}$.
-We claim that the following diagram in $\cl{A}$ commutes. \liftingsquare{a_{0},a_{2},a_{1},a_{3},g_{0},f,j,g_{1},l} Firstly we have that the following diagram in $\cl{A}$ commutes. \squareofthreetrianglestwo{a_{1},a_{2},\cyl(a_{1}),a_{1},a_{3},l,f,id,g_{1},i_{1}(a_{1}),k,h} Thus the triangle \tri{a_{1},a_{2},a_{3},l,f,g_{1}} in $\cl{A}$ commutes.
+Firstly, we have that the following diagram in $\cl{A}$ commutes. \squareofthreetrianglestwo{a_{1},a_{2},\cyl(a_{1}),a_{1},a_{3},l,f,id,g_{1},i_{1}(a_{1}),k,h} Thus the triangle \tri{a_{1},a_{2},a_{3},l,f,g_{1}} in $\cl{A}$ commutes.
 It remains to prove the commutativity of the triangle \tri{a_{0},a_{1},a_{2},j,l,g_{0}} in $\cl{A}$.